ngugimuchangi/pages-and-components/easybank-landing-page/README.md

-# Interactive card details form solution
+# Easybank landing page solution

 This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).